space-wizards/website-content/content/post/19_03_23_progress-report-12.md

 <!--more-->

 Indeed, a lot of things got done this week.
-I also want to thank the new contributors who got and those that are hanging out on Discord/IRC.
+I also want to thank the new contributors we got and those that are hanging out on Discord/IRC.
 Contributions are welcome and mean a lot to me!

 ## Shaders Work In Clyde

 Another step towards making Clyde more feature complete, it can now load shaders!
 This means a couple things render correctly now.

-One... interesting problem problem is that there really isn't a good existing format for shaders like this.
+One... interesting problem is that there really isn't a good existing format for shaders like this.
 And uh, I of course would like to keep things simple development wise and *not* have to implement a complete GLSL parser.
 So we just parse the necessary data like shader parameters and copy the code straight into the final shaders sent to the OpenGL driver.
 Works surprisingly well!

 ## Bwoink